DWalz/sdi-25/docs/exercise12.md

 # Exercise 12: Automatic Nginx installation

+> Click [here](https://github.com/DWalz/sdi-25/tree/main/exercise12) to view the solution in the repository.

 The following script can be used to install, start and enable (make it survive a re-boot) the `nginx` package on the server the following script has been created.
 It will update the system first `apt-get update` and `apt-get -y upgrade` and after that install Nginx and enable it using the `systemctl`: